Fail-Watch and Trading System Warnings

 This alert appears when the first test message fails to complete its way in MultiCharts.
 If you receive this alert right after enabling auto trading, it means that the data channels are heavily loaded and the time required for an order to pass through MultiCharts exceeds the timeout.
 In this case, it is required to find out which component of MultiCharts impacts the overall load on the system and decrease the load.
 Often this alert appears on machines that do not meet the recommended tech specs or when one of the MultiCharts processes that are engaged in the order/status info exchange is frozen or finished.

 This alert appears when the first test message has completed its way in MultiCharts with a delay.
-The delay time is specified in the message.
 This warning means that orders/statuses start forming queues and this results in the delay in the order sending/status processing.
 It warns the user to be careful and to avoid creating more charts and other windows.
 That would increase the load on the computer and the trading system.
 It is recommended to restart MultiCharts.

 Long delay in the calculation of studies (the delay exceeds xxxx ms) — FS05